tsy24/tp/docs/DeveloperGuide.md

     3. Test case: `addTag 1 t/vegetarian t/flu`<br>
        Expected: `vegetarian` and `flu` tags are added to the first elderly in the list.

+    4. Test case: `addTag 1 t/flu t/Flu`<br>
+       Expected: The two tags are taken to be the same tag and only the `flu` tag is added to the first elderly in the list.

-    4. Invalid commands to try (Error details shown in the status message):
+    5. Invalid commands to try (Error details shown in the status message):
        * Invalid index >= size of elderly list or <= 0: `addTag 5 t/flu` or `addTag -1 t/flu`
        * Adding an existing tag: `addTag 1 t/diabetes`
        * Missing parameters: `addTag` or `addTag 1`